laninsky/non_active_repos/README.md

 You can also use this list to summarize the number of pis in loci across different datasets using the code at: https://github.com/laninsky/comparing_lists

+# Pruning gene trees corresponding to less variable loci from your total trees file
 After I've run RAxML on my 'complete' dataset, I then use a modification of the file spat out above to prune the total gene trees file for all the loci, to only the more variable ones.
 To do this, you need to modify the "list_of_pis_by_locus.txt" to just the first column with the loci names, containing the loci you want to get rid of out of your file (and stripping any file suffixes e.g. 'nexus' from the names).
 Call this list "remove_list.txt".

 You then need to navigate to your complete_genetrees folder, and run the code at #6 at the following link in order to get a tree file which has the locus names given explicitly: